WalletConnect/walletconnect-docs/docs/web3modal/advanced/mobile-linking.md

 - Ensure your universal link doesn't use redirects.
 - If you are using a subdomain, it needs to be explicitly set up in XCode.
 - Host your universal link on a fast cdn like [Cloudflare](https://cloudflare.com).
-- Use established linking sollutions like [Firebase dynamic links](https://firebase.google.com/docs/dynamic-links).
+- Use established linking solutions like [Firebase dynamic links](https://firebase.google.com/docs/dynamic-links).

 ## For Android wallets

 Fortunately, compared to iOS, Android has much better support for mobile linking.
-Web3Modal will show a special view with a single button that redirects user to `wc://` link, this triggers native android view that will show all instaleld apps that can handle this link.
+Web3Modal will show a special view with a single button that redirects user to `wc://` link, this triggers native android view that will show all installed apps that can handle this link.

 ## For dapps